Want to learn how to get subscribers on YouTube?

 Then do the same for the Visit a YouTube Channel action, pasting in the URL of your Channel.

-Alternatively, you can add your subscription confirmation URL into RafflePress.
+Alternatively, you can add your subscription confirmation URL to RafflePress.

 Here’s an example.